Ayush17112002/Ayush17112002/README.md

-- 👋 Hi, I’m @Ayush17112002
+- 👋 Hi, My name is Ayush Gupta.
-- 👀 I’m interested in CP, web dev and learning everything related.
+- 👀 I’m interested in CP,Web Dev,ML/AI/DL.
-- 🌱 I’m currently learning DSA in C++.
 - 📫 How to reach me? ping me at aayushgupta023@gmail.com

 <!---